-Interestingly, the free-stress $\gamma(D)$ Piezoelectricity. curve in Fig. 3(a) shows a peculiar plateau for 0.8 <d < 1.0, indicative of a "softening" of the response of the crystal to the applied electric field.
-This behavior is surprising, as an electric field of increasing strength would rather be expected to drive a perovskite crystal further into the anharmonic regime, with a consequent progressive hardening of the overall dielectric response [17].
-To analyze this effect, we start by observing that the evolution of the fixed-strain $\gamma^{\eta}$ dielectric response as a function of d is essentially featureless.
+Interestingly, the free-stress $\gamma(D)$ curve in Fig. 3a shows a peculiar plateau for 0.8 < d < 1.0, indicative of a 'softening' of the response of the crystal to the applied electric field.
+This behaviour is surprising, as an electric field of increasing strength would rather be expected to drive a perovskite crystal further into the anharmonic regime, with a consequent progressive hardening of the overall dielectric response.
+To analyse this effect, we start by observing that the evolution of the fixed-strain $\gamma^{\eta}$ dielectric response as a function of d is essentially featureless.
 This indicates that optical phonons alone cannot be responsible for the effect, and volume (and/or cell-shape) relaxations are crucially involved.
-To investigate the coupling between the volume and the dielectric response, we repeated our calculations within a negative hydrostatic pressure by using the mixed fixed-D, fixed- $\pi$ enthalpy defined in Eq.
-(10).
-The results for the free-stress $\gamma(D)$ , plotted in Fig. 3 (b), show a dramatic influence of the external pressure on the dielectric response of the system.
-In particular, the plateau in $\gamma(D)$ becomes an increasingly deeper local minimum, which crosses the $\gamma = 0$ axis for $\pi$ between -3 and -4 GPa; the local minimum is approximately centered in d = 0.925 for all values of $\pi$ .
+To investigate this, we repeated our calculations within a negative hydrostatic pressure by using the mixed fixed-D, fixed- $\pi$ enthalpy defined in equation (5).
+The results for the free-stress $\gamma(D)$ , plotted in Fig. 3b, show a dramatic influence of the external pressure on the dielectric response of the system.
+In particular, the plateau in $\gamma(D)$ becomes an increasingly deeper local minimum, which crosses the $\gamma = 0$ axis for $\pi$ between -3 and -4 GPa; the local minimum is approximately centred at d = 0.925 for all values of $\pi$ .

-A negative $\gamma$ indicates a structural instability, and structural instabilities in ferroelectric systems are usually understood in terms of "soft" phonon modes.
-In order to see whether this picture applies here, we plotted in Fig. 4(a) the zone-center polar mode frequencies as a function of d.
-At zero pressure, the curves show no notable irregularity, consistent with the smooth evolution of the fixed-strain response $\gamma^{\eta}$ .
+A negative $\gamma$ indicates a structural instability, and structural instabilities in ferroelectric systems are usually understood in terms of 'soft' phonon modes.
+To see whether this picture applies here, we plotted in Fig. 4a the zone-centre polar-mode frequencies as a function of d.
+At zero pressure, the curves show no notable irregularity, consistent with the smooth evolution of the fixed-strain response $\gamma^n$ .
 Remarkably, the external pressure has a negligible influence on such frequencies, which remain practically unchanged for the strained crystal at the same value of d, confirming our hypothesis that the effect is essentially of piezoelectric nature.

-Pursuing this idea, we combined the values of the potential drop V(d) with the equilibrium values of out-ofplane lattice parameter, and calculated the free-stress piezoelectric coefficient by numerical differentiation as
+Pursuing this idea, we combined the values of the potential drop V(d) with the equilibrium values of out-of-plane lattice parameter, and calculated the free-stress piezoelectric coefficient by numerical differentiation as

-$$h = -\frac{dc}{dV}.$$ (20)
+$$h = -\frac{\mathrm{d}c}{\mathrm{d}V}$$

-The results, plotted in Fig. 4(b), show for zero pressure a clear peak at $V \sim 0.2V$ , corresponding to a value of the internal field of about 450 MV/m.
-We identify this peak with the plateau in the inverse capacitance curve of Fig. 3(a).
-For increasingly large negative pressures, the piezoelectric peak becomes sharper and shifts to smaller values of the potential; for $\pi < -3$ GPa (not shown) the piezoelectric coefficient diverges, corresponding to the crossover to the unstable region in Fig. 3 (b).
+The results, plotted in Fig. 4b, show for zero pressure a clear peak at $V \sim 0.2$ V, corresponding to a value of the internal field of about 450 MV m-1.
+We identify this peak with the plateau in the inverse capacitance curve of Fig. 3a.
+For increasingly large negative pressures, the piezoelectric peak becomes sharper and shifts to smaller values of the potential; for $\pi < -3$ GPa (not shown) the piezoelectric coefficient diverges, corresponding to the crossover to the unstable region in Fig. 3b.